 Barrett Browningʼs 1856 novel in verse, Aurora Leigh.
 I suggest that Aurora's psychotic response to the tree, from the vantage of her domestic prison, can be considered part of Barrett Browningʼs complex reaction to Samuel Taylor Coleridgeʼs poetry and the legacy of male-authored Romantic poetry generally.
 Drawing on the psychoanalytic concept of “ordinary psychosis” and the work on that topic by Jacques Lacan, I suggest that Barrett Browning develops, through the account of Aurora's paranoid delusion, a feminist poetics capable of situating itself in the future.

-In Book I of Elizabeth Barrett Browning’s 1856 novel in verse Aurora Leigh, the eponymous protagonist is sent, upon the death of her father, to England to live with her aunt, and experiences Leigh Hall as a prison.
+In Book I of Elizabeth Barrett Browning’s 1856 novel in verse Aurora Leigh, the eponymous protagonist is sent, upon the death of her father, to England to live with her aunt at Leigh Hall, which she experiences as a prison.
 Trapped by the ancestral house and the expectations of its residents, Aurora finds pleasure only in the library and its books of English poetry.
-The literary experience, though, does not stop her from being wary of the nearby lime tree, visible from the window of her study: “First, the lime / (I had enough, there, of the lime, to be sure,– / My morning-dream was often hummed away / By the bees in it;)” (Barrett Browning ll.
-1.578–580).
+The literary experience, though, does not stop her from being wary of the nearby lime tree, visible from the window of her study:

+First, the lime

+(I had enough, there, of the lime, to be sure,–

+My morning-dream was often hummed away

+By the bees in it;). (bk.
+1, lines 578–80)

 The allusion is to Samuel Taylor Coleridge’s conversation poem “This Lime-Tree Bower My Prison,” written a half-century prior (1797, published 1800/1817).
 Like Barrett Browning, Coleridge had used a lime tree and garden bower as figures for domestic entrapment.
 Barrett Browning had long admired Coleridge’s verse.
-In the 1840s, she had declared Coleridge “so much the greater” poet than Robert Southey or William Wordsworth, and the “grander” and “intenser genius” than the latter; when corresponding with Sara Coleridge, she gushed with “reverence for the illustrious name you bear, which presented one of the earliest shrines of my hero worship” (Browning and Browning 5: 333, 7: 123, 10: 129; Inboden 147).
-Coleridge’s stated pleasure in how “a deep radiance lay / Full on the ancient ivy,” may be one of the reasons why Aurora chooses ivy, instead of bay or myrtle, for her self-made poetic crown (Coleridge, Lime-Tree 54–55; Barrett Browning 2.40-52).
+In the 1840s, she had declared Coleridge “so much the greater” poet than Robert Southey or William Wordsworth and the “grander” and “intenser genius” than the latter; when corresponding with Sara Coleridge, she gushed with “reverence for the illustrious name you bear, which presented one of the earliest shrines of my hero worship” (Browning and Browning 5: 333, 7: 123, 10: 129; Inboden 147).
+Coleridge’s stated pleasure in how “a deep radiance lay / Full on the ancient ivy” may be one of the reasons why Aurora chooses ivy, instead of bay or myrtle, for her self-made poetic crown (Coleridge, Lime-Tree 54–55; Barrett Browning 2.40–52).

 Yet Barrett Browning’s lime-tree bower seems a world away from Coleridge’s.
-In “This Lime-Tree Bower My Prison,” as soon as the speaker notices how “the solitary humble-bee / Sings in the bean-flower!,” he discovers that being “bereft of promis’d good . . . may lift the soul” (ll.
-60–61, 67–68).
+In “This Lime-Tree Bower My Prison,” as soon as the speaker notices how “the solitary humble-bee / Sings in the bean-flower!” he discovers that being “bereft of promis’d good . . . may lift the soul” (60–61, 67–68).
 The bees in Aurora Leigh, not solitary, are capable only of humming away Aurora’s “morning-dream.”
-The tree is at the edge of Aurora’s consciousness, not the center: Aurora’s aunt encourages her to sit “in just the chair she placed, / With back against the window, to exclude / The sight of the great lime-tree on the lawn, / Which seemed to have come on purpose from the woods / To bring the house a message” (ll.
-1.484–88).
-The content of that message is never shared with the reader, or possibly even with Aurora, but the mood is portentous.
-If Coleridge advises us that “no sound is dissonant which tells of Life” (l.
-78), Barrett Browning, appropriating his imagery from a different vantage point and turning it into a paranoid delusion, gives voice to dissonance itself.
+The tree is at the edge of Aurora’s consciousness, not the center: Aurora’s aunt encourages her to sit

+in just the chair she placed,

+With back against the window, to exclude

+The sight of the great lime-tree on the lawn,

+Which seemed to have come on purpose from the woods

+To bring the house a message.
+(1.484–88)

+The content of that message is never shared with the reader, and possibly not even with Aurora, but the mood is portentous.
+If Coleridge advises us that “no sound is dissonant which tells of Life” (78), Barrett Browning, appropriating his imagery from a different vantage point and turning it into a paranoid delusion, gives voice to dissonance itself.
 Because the chair is turned away from the window, Barrett Browning also captures the anxiety that comes with the willful disregard of that dissonance.